Adillwma/QuantumHarmonics/README.md

 # Part 1 - The Quantum Harmonic Oscillator
 The Quantum Harmonic Oscillator (QHO) is a fundamental concept in quantum mechanics, serving as an analogue to the classical harmonic oscillator.
 The classical harmonic oscillator represents a system with a quadratic potential, oscillating about an equilibrium position, such as a vibrating diatomic molecule or pendulum, the QHO extends this understanding into the quantum realm.
-The QHO is a good example to begin building our simulation, since it has exact analytic solutions we can use to validate our simulations results.
+The QHO is a good example to begin building our simulation since it has exact analytic solutions we can use to validate our results.

 For the quantum harmonic oscillator, the potential $V$ is,